What is the Morocco - UK Power Project?

 Why Great Britain?

-Once complete, the Project will provide 8% of Great Britain’s current electricity needs (3.6GW of reliable energy), enough to power 7m homes.
+Once complete, the Project will provide 8% of Great Britain’s current electricity needs (3.6GW of reliable, clean power), which is enough to power 7m homes.
 This transformational surge in supply will be crucial given the fast-growing demand for electricity.

-It will stabilise and bring down wholesale prices by 9.3% by displacing expensive, volatile imported gas, as well as reduce the UK’s sector CO2 emissions by 9.9%, in its first year of operation.
+By displacing expensive, volatile imported gas, it will stabilise and bring down wholesale prices by 9.3%, as well as reduce the UK’s sector CO2 emissions by c.10%, in its first year of operation.

 This will go a long way toward supporting the 81% carbon reduction target – set out by the Prime Minister – by 2035, whilst also helping to meet the 19% increase in demand from 2030 to 2035.